 What is Go Green?

 All our shops and offices now have recycling stations; we’re looking at our energy efficiency and working to become a low carbon business; and we’re reviewing our driving operations to reduce fuel usage and emissions.
 These are just a few of our new initiatives.
 If you have any novel ideas on how we can Go Green, please let us know.
 By working smarter, we’re supporting sustainable tourism, reducing our carbon footprint and creating a better future.
+Our day trips programme has recently gone paperless as the first stage in eliminating the need for printed comfirmations across our entire travel network.

 1. What have we done to Go Green today?